ahsanHabib567/IT-Documentation/README.md

 # IT-Documentation
-This repo is meant to be the central hub of all the scenarios, issues and the best approach to solve them I encounter in my daily working life as an IT and Networking person.
+This repo is meant to be the central hub of all the scenarios, issues and the best approaches to solve them I encounter in my daily working life as an IT and Networking person.

 Documentation plays a crucial role in the IT and Networking do- main.
 We all encounter numerous problems in our working lives in